Canalicular Lacerations

 Overview of canalicular injury or laceration

 Canalicular lacerations are breaks (interruptions) in the normal tear duct drainage system.
-If not repaired promptly, tearing will usually lead to.
+If not repaired promptly, tearing will usually result.

 This systems originates with the puncta (there is one in both the upper and the lower eyelid) and is a conduit for tears to travel from the eyelid through the nasolacrimal sac into the nose.

-Tension, from trauma such as a blow from the fist, can lead to in an eyelid laceration which involves the canalicular system.
+Tension, from trauma such as a blow from the fist, can result in an eyelid laceration which involves the canalicular system.

 Repair requires re-approximation of the eyelid as well as re-approximation of the conduit; this is best achieved with a stent such as with silastic and fine sutures such as 6,7, or 8-0 vicryls..